Much is written or shown in the news about Benedict's pontificate, so I shall mention two details that impressed me.

 When Joseph was elected pope on April 19, 2005, he suddenly became "Bishop of Rome, Successor of the Prince of the Apostles, Vicar of Christ on earth, Supreme Pontiff of the Universal Church, Primate of Italy, Patriarch of the Occident, Sovereign of the Vatican State and Servant of the Servants of God."

 It struck me like lightning unexpectedly when Benedict XVI retired on February 28, 2013.
 It was the first resignation of a pontiff since Celestine V in 1294.
-From now on, Benedict began "as a simple pilgrim the last stage of his journey on this earth," and he confessed, "I am inwardly on the pilgrimage home."
+From now on, Benedict began "as a simple pilgrim the last stage of his journey on this earth," confessing, "I am inwardly on the pilgrimage home."

-In the end, he was not the renewer of the Church that many had hoped for, but
+In the end, he was not the renewer of the Church that many had hoped for;

-he remained a shy scholar and theology professor all his life.
+he remained a shy scholar and theology professor throughout his life.

-Nevertheless, his successor Francis praised him, "Benedict XVI was a great pope, great for his outstanding intelligence; great for his significant contribution to theology; great for his love for the Church and for people."
-And last but not least, "he was great for his virtues and his faith."
+Nevertheless, his successor Francis praised him: "Benedict XVI was a great pope, great for his outstanding intelligence, great for his significant contribution to theology, great for his love for the Church and people."
+Last but not least, "he was great for his virtues and his faith."

-It was apparent that when Benedict retired, he was mentally clear.
-His life's work, a biography of Jesus, he had finished in 2012 still as a pontiff and well before his death.
-Thus he hastened to say that these books were in no way to be seen as ecclesiastical but were solely the expression of his personal search for the face of the Lord (Psalm 27,8).
+When Benedict retired, he was apparently mentally clear.
+He finished his life's work, a biography of Jesus, in 2012, still as a pontiff and well before his death.
+Thus, he hastened to say that these books were in no way ecclesiastical but solely the expression of his personal search for the face of the Lord (Psalm 27:8).

-Nevertheless, his successor Francis praised him, "Benedict XVI was a great pope, great for his outstanding intelligence; great for his significant contribution to theology; great for his love for the Church and for people."
-And last but not least, "he was great for his virtues and his faith."
+Nevertheless, his successor Francis praised him: "Benedict XVI was a great pope, great for his outstanding intelligence, great for his significant contribution to theology, great for his love for the Church and people."
+Last but not least, "he was great for his virtues and his faith."

-It was apparent that when Benedict retired, he was mentally clear.
-His life's work, a biography of Jesus, he had finished in 2012 still as a pontiff and well before his death.
-Thus he hastened to say that these books were in no way to be seen as ecclesiastical but were solely the expression of his personal search for the face of the Lord (Psalm 27,8).
+When Benedict retired, he was apparently mentally clear.
+He finished his life's work, a biography of Jesus, in 2012, still as a pontiff and well before his death.
+Thus, he hastened to say that these books were in no way ecclesiastical but solely the expression of his personal search for the face of the Lord (Psalm 27:8).

 Benedict's opus magnum at the Herder publisher |